edannenberg/kubler/README.md

 gentoo-bb
 =========

-Automated build environment that produces slim [Docker][] base images using [Gentoo][] and [BusyBox][].
-Heavily based on [wking's gentoo docker][gentoo-docker] repo.
-Images are pushed to [docker.io][gentoo-bb-docker].
-Due to the 2 phase build used by gentoo-bb automated docker.io builds are not possible for now.
+Build framework to produce minimal root file systems based on [Gentoo][].
+It's primarily intended for maintaining [LXC][] base image stacks, but can probably fairly easy (ab)used for other use cases involving a custom root fs, cross compiling comes to mind.

+Currently supported build engines:

+* [Docker][]

+Planned support:

+* [Rocket][]

+Adding new engines should be fairly easy.
+PR are always welcome. ;)

 ## Why?

-* Docker containers should only contain the bare minimum to run
+* Containers should only contain the bare minimum to run
-* Gentoo shines when it comes to control and optimization, shipping a full compiler stack with your containers clashes with the previous point though
+* Gentoo shines when it comes to control and optimization

-## What's different?
+## Features

-* Images do not contain [Portage][] or compiler chain = much smaller image size
+* Supports 2 phase builds to produce a minimal rootfs via seperate build containers
+* Maintain multiple image stacks with differing build engines
+* Image/Builder dependencies, if supported by build implementation (i.e. Docker's layering)
+* Automated image [documentation][nginx-packages] and history when utilizing a CVS

+### Docker Features

+* Tiny static busybox-uclibc image (~1.2mb) as base
+* Full layering support for final images, images are not squashed
-* [s6][] instead of openrc as default supervisor (small footprint (<1mb) and proper docker SIGTERM handling)
+* [s6][] instead of [OpenRC][] as default supervisor (small footprint (<1mb) and proper docker SIGTERM handling)
-* No syslog daemon in favor of centralized approaches
-* Automated image documentation ([example][nginx-packages])
+* Images are available on [docker.io][gentoo-bb-docker]

 ## How much do I save?

-* Quite a bit, the nginx image, for example, clocks in at ~26MB, compared to >1GB for a full gentoo version or ~300MB for a similiar ubuntu version
+* Quite a bit, the Nginx Docker image, for example, clocks in at ~20MB, compared to >1GB for a full Gentoo version or ~300MB for a similiar Ubuntu version

-## The catch?

-* You can't install packages via [Portage][] in further docker builds based on those images, unless they are built via `build.sh`

 ## Quick Start